Illiterate DALL-E Learns to Compose: Introduction

 Unsupervised learning of compositional representation is a core ability of human intelligence~\citep{analysisbysynthesis,frankland2020concepts}.
 Observing a visual scene, we perceive it not simply as a monolithic entity but as a geometric composition of key components such as objects, borders, and space~\citep{kulkarni2015deep,analysisbysynthesis,epstein2017cognitive,whatiscognitivemap}.
 Furthermore, this understanding of the structure of the scene composition enables the ability for \textit{zero-shot imagination}, i.e., composing a novel, counterfactual, or systematically manipulated scenes that are significantly different from the training distribution.
 As such, realizing this ability has been considered a core challenge in building a human-like AI system~\citep{lake2017building}.

 \dalle~\citep{dalle} has recently shown an impressive ability to systematically generalize for zero-shot image generation.
-Trained with a dataset of text-image pairs, it can generate plausible images even from an unfamiliar text prompt such as ``avocado chair'' or ``lettuce hedgehog'', a form of systematic generalization~\citep{lake2018generalization,bahdanau2018systematic} in the text-to-image domain.
+Trained with a dataset of text-image pairs, it can generate plausible images even from an unfamiliar text prompt such as ``avocado chair'' or ``lettuce hedgehog'', a form of systematic generalization in the text-to-image domain~\citep{lake2018generalization,bahdanau2018systematic}.
 However, from the perspective of compositionality, this success is somewhat expected because the text prompt already brings the composable structure.
 That is, the text is already discretized into a sequence of concept modules, i.e., words, which are composable, reusable, and encapsulated. \dalle then learns to produce an image with global consistency by smoothly stitching over the discrete concepts via an Image GPT~\citep{igpt} decoder.

 Building from the success of \dalle, an important question is if we can achieve such systematic generalization for zero-shot image generation only from images without text.
 This would require realizing an ability lacking in \dalle: extracting a set of composable representations from an image to play a similar role as that of word tokens.
 The most relevant direction towards this is object-centric representation learning~\citep{iodine,slotattention,space,onbinding}.
-While these can obtain a set of slots from an input image and reconstruct the same image from the slots, we argue that its systematic generalization ability to handle arbitrary \textit{reconfiguration} of slots is significantly limited due to the way it decodes the slots.
+While this approach can obtain a set of slots from an image by reconstructing the image from the slots, we argue that its ability to systematically generalize in such a way to handle arbitrary \textit{reconfiguration} of slots is significantly limited due to the way it decodes the slots.